vijai-veerapandian/kind-kube/README.md

 # kind local setup
 To fast CICD testing and container applicaiton kubernetes compatible check during developement before deploying on Entireprise or Production Grade K8s cluster.

-Following script will quickly install Kind on Ubuntu machine and its pretty much the same if you're using brew on Arch Linux
+Following script will quickly install Kind on Ubuntu machine and steps are pretty much the same if you're using brew on Arch Linux

 ```
 ./kind-setup.sh